Sinus Medii

 Sinus Medii /'saɪnəs 'miːdiaɪ/ (Latin sinus mediī "Middle Bay") is a small lunar mare.
 It takes its name from its location at the intersection of the Moon's equator and prime meridian; as seen from the Earth, this feature is located in the central part of the Moon's near side, and it is the point closest to the Earth.
-From this spot the Earth would always appear directly overhead, although the planet's position would vary slightly due to libration.
+From this spot, the Earth would always appear directly overhead, although the planet's position would vary slightly due to libration.

-During the Apollo program, Sinus Medii was designated ALS3.
-Flight operations planners were concerned about having the optimum lighting conditions at the landing site, hence alternative landing sites moved progressively westward, following the terminator.
-A delay of two days for weather or equipment reasons would have sent Apollo 11 to Sinus Medii instead of ALS2, Mare Tranquillitatis; another two-day delay would have resulted in ALS5, a site in Oceanus Procellarum, being targeted.
+During the Apollo program, Sinus Medii was designated Apollo Landing Site 3 (ALS3).
+Flight operations planners were concerned about having the optimum lighting conditions at the landing site.
+Hence, alternative landing sites moved progressively westward, following the terminator.
+A delay of two days for weather or equipment reasons would have sent Apollo 11 to Sinus Medii instead of ALS2, Mare Tranquillitatis (where it actually landed); another two-day delay would have resulted in ALS5, a site in Oceanus Procellarum, being targeted.